ruddha2001/canvas/.github/PULL_REQUEST_TEMPLATE.md

 # How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration
+This PR has been tested using:

-- [ ] Test A
+- [ ] TravisCI on the PR
-- [ ] Test B
+- [ ] Cohesive Integration test prior to the PR

 **Test Configuration**:

-- Firmware version:
+- Platform version: Node.js LTS (14.x)
 - Hardware:
 - Toolchain:
 - SDK: